LACMIP/emu/docs/_documentation/tips.md

 For people doing specimen cataloging, we recommend setting *Cached at Startup* and *Maximum Cached* to 1 each for the Catalogue, Sites, and Taxonomy modules, and checking the box for *Read Modules Schema on Startup*.
 Startup definitely takes longer (up to 1.5 or even 2 minutes vs. 1-3 seconds) but that's not a big deal if the performance once EMu is running is significantly better, which it is!
 {: .notice--warning}

-### Change your default search settings in EMu

-This adjustment may help if you are having problems with searches taking a very long time.
-1. Right-click anywhere on Command Center (where the modules are displayed), and select *Options*.
-1. Select the *Searching* tab and change the following fields, then click OK:
-    - *Maximum search time*: place a number in here instead of leaving it as zero.
-Four minutes (240 seconds) is a good amount of search time to start with.
-If a search surpasses this maximum search time, a message will appear asking whether or not you want to abort.
-    - *Maximum records retrieved*: leave this as 0, or adjust to whatever amount makes sense for you or for a particular search.
-    - *Update search count every*: change to 0 if you don’t want EMu to dedicate any resources to bothering with this, or set a high number if you want EMu to spend fewer (but still some) resources.